Burnley F.C.: Near oblivion and recovery (1976–2020)

-Premier League football and back in Europe (2009–present)

 Promotion made the town of Burnley one of the smallest to host a Premier League club.
 The team started the season well and became the first newly promoted side in the competition to win their first four home games.
 However, Coyle left the club in January 2010 to manage local rivals Bolton Wanderers.
 He was replaced by former Burnley player Brian Laws, but the team's form plummeted and they were relegated after a single season.
 Sean Dyche was appointed manager in October 2012.
 In his first full season in charge, Dyche guided Burnley back to the Premier League in 2013–14 on a tight budget and with a small squad.
-The team went down after one season but won the Championship title on their return in 2015–16, when they equaled their 2013–14 club record of 93 points, and ended the season with a run of 23 league games undefeated.
+The team went down after one season but won the Championship title on their return in 2015–16, ending the season with a run of 23 league games undefeated.
 In 2017, the club completed construction of Barnfield Training Centre—the replacement of Gawthorpe—with Dyche being involved in the training ground's design.
-Burnley finished seventh in 2017–18, which meant qualification for the 2018–19 UEFA Europa League and a return to European football after 51 years.
+Burnley finished seventh in the 2017–18 Premier League, which meant qualification for the 2018–19 UEFA Europa League and a return to European football after 51 years.
 The team failed to reach the group stage, as they were eliminated in the play-off round by Greek club Olympiacos.

-In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million.
-It was the first time the club was run by anyone other than local businessmen and Burnley supporters.
-In 2021–22, Burnley were relegated back to the Championship after they lost on the final matchday and finished in 18th place.